-These match with the Brighton & Hove Connected priorities for the whole city, as contained in the Sustainable Community Strategy: 'Brighton & Hove: The Connected City'.
+These match with the Brighton & Hove Connected priorities for the whole city, as contained in the Sustainable Community Strategy: 'Brighton & Hove: the Connected City'.

-- 8.2 Relevant local priorities and context includes: - Covid-19: citywide structure with cross-sector representation to identify and respond to equality priorities based on wide engagement and local/national data.
-This includes a Vulnerable People workstream and other workstreams to focus on different protected groups; - Close partnership working across social care and health both for children's services and adults, particularly through the 'Better Lives, Stronger Communities' integration initiative; - Using Modernisation Boards across the council to drive service redesign that will lead to greater collaboration with partners and communities to provide better, more joined-up outcomes for everyone; - A joint approach to public services as a whole for the city through the City Management Board; - Greater alignment between the development of the medium-term financial strategy and Corporate Plan 2020-2023; - Proactive work to support financial inclusion and collaborative approach to welfare support across the council and with partners;

-- A focus on improving educational attainment and opportunities for access to employment for our young people. - Responding to the climate emergency making the city carbon neutral by 2030 by focusing on the city's transport network. - The council's pledge to become anti-racist and to work with partners towards an anti-racist city.
+- 8.2 Relevant local priorities and context includes: - COVID19: citywide structure with cross-sector representation to identify and respond to equality priorities based on wide engagement and local/national data.
+This includes a Vulnerable People Cell and workstreams to focus on different protected groups; - Ongoing close partnership working across social care and health both for children's services and adults, - Using Modernisation Boards across the council to drive service redesign that will lead to greater collaboration with partners and communities to provide better, more joined-up outcomes for everyone; - A joint approach to public services as a whole for the city through the City Management Board; - Proactive work to support financial inclusion and collaborative approach to welfare support across the council and with partners; - A focus on improving educational attainment and opportunities for access to employment for our young people. - Responding to the climate emergency making the city carbon neutral by 2030 by focusing on the city's transport network. - The council's pledge to become anti-racist and to work with partners towards an anti-racist city.